Local Soil Reconstruction & Subsurface Intelligence

 Tomographic Sampling Framework

-To emulate realistic geotechnical data availability, the workflow defines a sparse tomographic sampling framework.
+To emulate realistic geotechnical data availability, the workflow defines a sparse tomographic sampling framework using 4 planes per main direction.

 Figure 5 – Tomographic acquisition grid representing sparse geotechnical sampling across the local domain.